openebs-archive/openebs-docs/docs/stackpointcloud.md

 **Adding OpenEBS to Your Kubernetes Cluster**

 First, make sure your cluster and all nodes are up.

 On the **Control Plane** tab click on your cluster name **OpenEBS Demo**.

 ![img](https://cdn-images-1.medium.com/max/800/0*0wxTlbbO_yPMJZ8F.png)

 Once the Kubernetes cluster is up on AWS with functional Helm, click on the **Solutions** tab and **Add Solution **button.

 ![img](https://cdn-images-1.medium.com/max/800/0*QofakUAHAb_DRYWp.png)

 Add the solution with the following details:

 \- **namespace :** default
 \- **values -> rbacEnabled :** false

 ![img](https://cdn-images-1.medium.com/max/800/0*JiSAsRHf5SND0Cbp.png)

 Click on **Install** to finally add OpenEBS into your cluster.

-State field should begreen after OpenEBS is successfully added.
+State field should be green after OpenEBS is successfully added.

 ![img](https://cdn-images-1.medium.com/max/800/0*1nY357dtw3PNOfAi.png)